fyngyrz/soyacro/README.md

 ### Using the Macros:

+_This macro in the `aambase.txt` file:_

+> [style i <i>[b]</i>]

+_Used in a post as follows:_

 > `Italizing for emphasis, I {i really} mean it!`

 _Produces:_

 > `Italizing for emphasis, I <i>really</i> mean it!`

-### The signature generator
+### The Signature Generator

 I've included three macros for your signing pleasure. soylentnews.org allows you to have one short, fixed string for your signature.
 This can be limiting.
-So clear out your signature setting on soylentnews.org, and use the signature generator macro instead!
+You can clear out your signature setting on soylentnews.org, and use the signature generator macro instead.

 There's a list named `sigs` towards the end of  the `aambase.txt` file.
 This contains a list of various signatures, separated by the `|` (pipe)